 Sample Chapters

-At the moment, one chapter has been completed.
+At the moment, one chapter has been completed and can be submitted for review at your request.

 Author Background

 I started writing on Indian theology and the relationship between European and South Asian theologies in 2013.
 I received graduate training at the Jesuit seminary of Delhi (open to laymen), where I earned a doctorate in theology.
-Since then, I have published two books and a third is forthcoming and almost 20 peer-reviewed articles on the subject.
-I am known for my theological interpretations of giants of Indian theology such as Raimon Panikkar, Michael Amaladoss, and Abhishiktananda.
-I have also published book chapters and presented several papers at national and international conferences on the same themes.
+Since then, I have published two books, with a third forthcoming, as well as almost 20 peer-reviewed articles on the subject.
+I am known for my theological interpretations of such giants of Indian theology as Raimon Panikkar, Michael Amaladoss, and Abhishiktananda.
+I have also published book chapters and presented several papers on the same themes at national and international conferences.

-I am the author of three books on Roman Catholicism in South Asia: Michael Amaladoss and the Quest for Indian Theology (Fortress, 2023), The Unknown Christ of Christianity: Scripture and Theology in Panikkar’s Early Writings (Wipf and Stock, 2021), and Passage of India.
+I am the author of three books on Roman Catholicism in South Asia: Michael Amaladoss and the Quest for Indian Theology (Fortress, 2023); The Unknown Christ of Christianity: Scripture and Theology in Panikkar’s Early Writings (Wipf and Stock, 2021); and Passage of India.
 Abhishiktananda and the Recovery of Sacramental Ontology in Roman Catholicism (Peter Lang, 2020).

 My theological and historical work on South Asia has been published in academic journals such as Studies in World Christianity, Exchange – Journal of Contemporary Christianities in Context, Journal of Hindu-Christian Dialogue, Vidyajyoti Journal of Theological Reflection, International Bulletin of Mission Research, Journal of Indian Theology, and Mission Studies.